wellplayed/wptlhearthstone/README.md

  - Register as a team of 2 players
  - Swiss format
  - Teams will play each other in a Bo3 of Bo3s
- - Teams will compete until there are two top teams
+ - Teams will compete until there are 4 top teams
- - Those two teams will be merged to form the final team for the main event
+ - Those 4 teams will be merged to form the final 2 teams for the main event

+##Match Format
+ - Team vs team is best of 3 sets
+ - Each set is a Bo3 games between two players
+ - Players get one class ban before the match starts
+ - Winner keeps the same deck, loser chooses a new deck
+ - If a 3rd set is required, new bans are done

+##Player Selection
+ - The two players with the highest Battle.net ID number from each team play each other
+ - The remaining two players on each team play each other
+ - If a third match is required, both teams select one player